Decimal to Fraction Calculator

 Should you have a whole number at the beginning of your decimal (6.45), you can simply remove it to work out your decimal, then include it again at the end (Example: 6 and 9/20).

-As an example, if you want to convert a repeating decimal such as 1.234... then you should enter 1.234 into the Decimal box and 3 into the Number of trailing decimal places to repeat box (signifying that the last 3 digits of the number should repeat).
+As an example, if you want to convert a repeating decimal such as 1.234... then you should enter 1.234 into the Decimal number box and 3 into the Trailing decimal places to repeat box (signifying that the last 3 digits of the number should repeat).